May 21, 2013

 - Denying an obvious goalscoring opportunity by deliberate handling (field player)

-- Denying an obvious goalscoring opportunity by use of a free kick offense
+- Denying an obvious goalscoring opportunity by use of a direct free kick infraction

 - Offensive, insulting, or abusive language or gestures